CoAntrimMan/BibleStudy/Matthew/Matthew 21.md

 **"Destroy thou them, O God; let them fall by their own counsels"** This is what Christ does here in Matthew 21.

+The heart of the priests and elders revealed.
+In vs 25-27 we see their thinking - their selfishness.

+Also a challenge to the unbeliever - What think ye of Christ?
+Are you afraid that you know the truth but refuse to believe it?
+Are you afraid of the people around you that give you the power and position that you have.

+Where did the priests and elders get their authority?
+The priestly lines had been lost.
+Many had simply claimed to be descendents?
+- Research more.

+Christ answers with parables.

+Husbandman's two son.
+- One refused but then repented and went
+- Second said he would go but did not

+Which did the will of his father?

+Christ then draws on their thinking around John - he knew their thinking again and tackles it.

+The wicked husbandmen.
+- Given the duty by the land owner
+- Beat and killed the servants - John and the prohets
+- Finally sent His Son and they killed him to seize his inheritance
+- They did not reverence the Son.

+What will happen?
+The Landowner will destroy the wicked husbandmen and replace them with others who will bring forth his fruit.

+Link to an arguement for replacement theology.
+But it was not the full people but rather the leaders and religious rulers.